 Community groups and organisations in the East Wolds and Coastal Ward are being invited to apply for grants from the Lissett Wind Farm Community Fund.

-Applications can be made by organisations such as community groups, parish councils, schools and churches for projects that are of public benefit, including charitable, educational and not-for-profit activities.
+Applications to the fund, which is now in its eleventh year, can be made by organisations such as community groups, parish councils, schools and faith-based groups for projects which are of public benefit, including charitable, educational and not-for-profit activities.

-The closing date for applications to the fund is Thursday, 30 April 2020.
+The closing date for applications to the main fund is Sunday, 25 April 2021.

-For further information, or to apply for a grant online, go to eryc.link/lissett-fund
+For further information, or to apply for a grant online, go to www.eastriding.gov.uk/lissett-fund

-The fund is managed by East Riding of Yorkshire Council's rural policy and partnership team, which can be contacted via email at email@example.com or on (01482) 391711.
+The fund is managed by East Riding of Yorkshire Council's rural policy and partnership team that can be contacted via email at email@example.com